 Today, Gerolsteiner is supplied in Germany and the Benelux countries in returnable glass and PET bottles and non-returnable PET bottles.
 Both non-returnable glass and PET bottles are offered internationally.
 This diverse range of packaging meets consumers' varied demands and contributes to Gerolsteiner’s position as a global leader in the sparkling mineral water sector.

 Gerolsteiner Mineral Water is obtained from depths of up to 250 m and it takes Mother Nature between 50 and 100 years to produce.

-Gerolsteiner operates eleven bottling facilities for glass and PET bottles (returnable and non-returnable) producing up to 38,000 1.0 l PET returnable bottles per hour and up to 57,000 0.7 l returnable glass bottles per hour.
+Gerolsteiner operates twelve bottling facilities for glass and PET bottles (returnable and non-returnable) producing up to 38,000 1.0 l PET returnable bottles per hour and up to 57,000 0.7 l returnable glass bottles per hour.

 Over 400 daily checks and balances take place in Gerolsteiner’s internal laboratories, which is around 146,000 analyses annually.
 In addition, extensive external inspections take place regularly.